Cold Hands: Symptoms, Causes and Treatment

 When to visit a Doctor?

-If your hands and feet are cold all the time, regardless of the weather outside or the surrounding temperature, see your doctor.
-An underlying disease or disorder that needs to be treated can exist.
-Your doctor should check to see if your cold hands are affected by a nerve or blood circulation problem.
-Treatment is directed at the underlying cause of your cold hands.
-Your doctor can prescribe lifestyle changes to help improve the symptoms, depending on your condition.
+If your hands and feet are consistently cold, see your doctor as it could indicate an underlying health issue.
+Your doctor should check for nerve or blood circulation problems Your doctor can prescribe lifestyle changes to help improve the symptoms, depending on your condition.

 Signs that indicate a doctor visit may be necessary include: